Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Methodology

 The chemical network that \grackle{} uses for the nine-species model, without radiation and dust, consists of 23 chemical reactions, combined into ten rate equations, one for each species and one for the internal energy.
 The chemistry solver works on uniform regions of space, typically the smallest subdivisions of space considered by hydrodynamic simulations (either cells or smoothed particle hydrodynamic (SPH) particles) - we will use the term cell going forward to refer to input data encompassing both species densities and energies. \grackle{} updates the species abundances and temperature for each cell locally.
 The rate equations take the general form

 where $n_x$ represents the number density of species $x$, $k_{jl}$ is the reaction rate between species $j$ and $l$, which is dependent on the temperature $T$, and $I_j$ the radiative rate.
+A positive $k_{jl}$ indicates a creation term, while a negative $k_{jl}$ indicates a destruction term.
+As a constraint, the H$_2^+$ species is always assumed to be at equilibrium since the reaction timescale for this species is short enough to be decoupled from the main integration.
 Since radiation is not included in this work, $I_j=0$ for all species.
-We refer the reader to \citet{grackle} for the exact details on the rate equations and the values of $k_{jl}(T)$ in \grackle{}. \\
+We refer the reader to \citet{grackle} for further details on the rate equations that are included in \grackle{}'s nine species network, as well as the values of $k_{jl}(T)$. \\

-To solve these equations, each equation is solved in time until a final time $t_f$, usually the hydrodynamical timestep provided by the simulation, has been reached.
-These rate equations form a coupled ODE system, for which the solution can be written as an operator $\mathcal{G}$ acting upon the timestep $t_f$, the species densities, and the internal energy:
+To solve these equations, \grackle{} solves each equation in time until a final time $t_f$, usually the hydrodynamical time step provided by the simulation, has been reached.
+These rate equations form a coupled ODE system, for which the solution can be written as an operator $\mathcal{G}$ acting upon the time step $t_f$, the species densities, and the internal energy:

 \grackle{} also performs heating and cooling operations, updating the local temperature.
-One additional point to note is that \grackle{} works directly with the internal energy of the gas instead of the temperature of the gas, as this is a more common parameter to be used by simulation codes.
+One point to note is that \grackle{} works directly with the internal energy of the gas instead of the temperature of the gas, as this is a more common parameter to be used by simulation codes.
 The conversion between temperature and internal energy follows the formula